cado-security/product-help/docs/cado-response/investigate/browse-disk.md

 ![Browse Disk](/img/browse-disk.png)

-Clicking on a file takes you to the details for that file, inlcuding links to search Open Threat Exchange (OTX) and VirusTotal if you have those [set up](detections.md).
+Clicking on a file takes you to the details for that file, including links to search Open Threat Exchange (OTX) and VirusTotal if you have those [set up](detections.md).
+Cado will index and show a preview of the text in a file, up to the first 1000 lines.
+You can download the full contents of the file.

 ![File Details 1](/img/file-details-1.png)